dunhamsteve/aoc2023/readme.md

 I'm really stuck on part 2 here.
 It's almost linear programming, but it's not linear.
 I think three may be enough to determine the answer, but likely need it all to narrow down the possibilities.

+I ended up getting a hint on how to get rid of the nonlinear term, so I could go with my original gaussian elimination strategy.

 ## Day 25

 I took a break from 24 and knocked this one out.
 It's not fast, but it works.
 I